JuliaDynamics/DiscreteEvents.jl/docs/src/intro.md

 [^1]: This is a modified version of example 4.1.1 in Tijms: A First Course in Stochastic Models, Wiley 2003, p 143ff
 [^2]: This is a simplified version of the Able-Baker Call Center Problem in Banks, Carson, Nelson, Nicol: Discrete-Event System Simulation, Pearson 2005, p 35 ff
+[^3]: The different approaches to modeling: event-based and process-based can be combined.